 - No littering or on-site burying or dumping of any waste materials, vegetation, litter or refuse may occur. - All solid waste must be disposed of offsite at an approved landfill site in terms of section 20 of the Environment Conservation Act (Act No. 73 of 1989).
 The Contractor must supply the ECO with a certificate of disposal. - The Contractor must provide problem animal- and weatherproof bins with lids of sufficient number and capacity to store the solid waste produced on a daily basis.
 The lids must be kept firmly on the bins at all times.
-Bins must not be allowed to become overfull and must be emptied regularly. - Waste from bins may be temporarily stored on Site in a central waste area that is weatherproof and scavenger proof and which the Engineer and the ECO has approved. - All hazardous waste must be disposed of at a registered hazardous waste disposal site and certificates of safe disposal must be obtained. - All waste generated during the decommissioning and reconstruction activities must be removed by the Contractor as soon as possible, and within the period specified in the EMP and disposed of at a registered landfill site. - The Contractor must make provision for workers to clean up the Contractor's camp and working areas on a daily basis so that no litter is left lying around and so that the site is in a neat and tidy state.
-The Contractor must remove from site the refuse collected at least once a week. - All sewage as well as any waste generated during the construction phase, should be collected, contained and disposed of at the permitted and/or licensed facilities of the Local Authority.
-Please note that proof of the agreement between the Applicant and the concerned Local Authority must be submitted to the Department of Water and Sanitation (Tel: 054 338 5800).
+Bins must not be allowed to become overfull and must be emptied regularly.

+- Waste from bins may be temporarily stored on Site in a central waste area that is weatherproof and scavenger proof and which the Engineer and the ECO has approved. - All hazardous waste must be disposed of at a registered hazardous waste disposal site and certificates of safe disposal must be obtained. - All waste generated during the decommissioning and reconstruction activities must be removed by the Contractor as soon as possible, and within the period specified in the EMP and disposed of at a registered landfill site. - The Contractor must make provision for workers to clean up the Contractor's camp and working areas on a daily basis so that no litter is left lying around and so that the site is in a neat and tidy state.
+The Contractor must remove from site the refuse collected at least once a week.

-6.10.21 Toilets & Ablution Facilities
+6.11.21 Toilets & Ablution Facilities